SAS announces $1 Billion investment in Artificial Intelligence (AI)

 "The reason SAS tops the revenue list for advanced analytics for the last five years is that SAS solutions are built on a foundation of machine learning and deep knowledge of analytics.
 These are part of SAS' DNA," said Dave Schubmehl, Research Director for Artificial Intelligence at IDC.
 "Combining SAS' knowledge and technology with its continued push to innovate in computer vison, NLP and deep learning will drive further adoption of AI across multiple industries.
 And it will help companies interested in AI - whether early in their AI and analytics life cycle or more mature."

 Customer Education and Development Initiatives

-Customer education and development initiatives such as the new SAS AI Accelerator Program will focus on helping organizations and professionals get AI-ready at any level.
+Customer education and development initiatives such as the new SAS AI Accelerator Programme will focus on helping organisations and professionals get AI-ready at any level.
 SAS will offer:

-- Tailored curricula to help organizations improve their AI skills.
+- Tailored curricula to help organisations improve their AI skills.
 This will include e-learning like the SAS Academy for Data Science, and in-person training in AI technologies, best practices and more.

 Resources and talent are also part of the investment.
 SAS will augment its AI expertise through additional resources in Professional Services, Centers of Excellence, Education and R&D.